Citation, DOI & article data

 Typical clinical symptoms and signs include chronic ocular hypotension, a shrunken globe, pseudoenophthalmos, intraocular tissue fibrosis and scarring, visual loss, recurrent episodes of intraocular irritation, and pain, and swelling in and around the eye 7,8.

-The globe is reduced in size (usually < 20 mm) with a thickened/folded posterior sclera.
-Dystrophic calcification is common, sometimes forming what is called "intraocular bone".
+The globe is reduced in size (usually <20 mm) with a thickened/folded posterior sclera.
+Dystrophic calcification is common, and osseous metaplasia sometimes occurs, forming what is called "intraocular bone".

 Causes of this end-stage damage include:

 - trauma (causes ciliochoroidal effusion and cyclitic membrane)

 - chronic retinal detachment